harminder0209/cheat-sheets/misc/docker-commands.md

 1. docker images - get list of all images of docker

-2. docker system prune -all -- remove all dangling and
+2. docker system prune --all -- remove all images